tytydraco/yessleep/out/A_dead_boy_has_been_hunting_me_down_my_whole_life_On_my_18th_birthday_I_finally_understand_why.md

 I remember being unable to scream, unable to cry, the salty taste of metal filling my mouth.
 It was like being winded.
 Rolling onto my side, all I could see was flickering candlelight.

-The air was thick, so hard to breathe..
-I rolled onto my back trying to duck in air.
+The air was thick, so hard to breathe.

+I rolled onto my back trying to suck in air.

 The shadow took a step back, opened the front door, and bled into the night.